b-cubed-eu/documentation/src/content/docs/software/dubicube/bootstrap-method-cubes.md

 ## Bootstrapping for data cubes

 Bootstrapping is a resampling method used to approximate the distribution of a statistic by repeatedly sampling from the data with replacement.
 In the context of biodiversity data cubes, `bootstrap_cube()` enables us to assess the variability of derived statistics, such as by computing confidence intervals.

+Note that we also make a distinction between whole-cube bootstrapping and group-specific bootstrapping.
+This is further explained in [this tutorial](https://b-cubed-eu.github.io/dubicube/articles/whole-cube-versus-group-specific-bootstrap.html).

 ### A data cube and a statistic